sassoftware/iot-manage-viya-4-cloud-environments-with-viya_manager/Options/Viya Installation/install.md

 - **template** is a template file in $HOME/Viya_Manager/Cloud-Providers/\<provider\>/Templates containing the list of settings to be applied to Viya.
 Default is viya.cfg.template
 - **tenant_list** is the file that stores the list of tenant IDs and optional passwords for the **sasprovider** ID when installing Viya in multi-tenant mode.
 The file must be created in $HOME/Viya_Manager/Cloud-Providers/\<provider\>/Credentials
 - **onboard** on-boards all tenant IDs and their associated CAS controllers
+- **domain** is the domain name for the Viya ingress and monitoring services
 - **-v | --verbose** enables or suppresses the output of the command to the log
 >>>
 **-Install** is used to deploy Viya 4 on a previously created Kubernetes cluster.
 The command can take several minutes to complete.
 It uses the **$HOME/\<Viya_Manager-root-folder\>/Cloud-Providers/\<provider\>/Templates/viya.cfg.template** file to create the configuration for the SAS Viya 4 Deployment tool which downloads and installs the SAS order.
 At the end of the execution, the IP address and host name needed to access Viya are returned.